sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 For some really basic e2e tests, you can use `nock` which is a library providing some simple tools to mock your backend apis.
-This is an alternative to mocking the whole hook with [jest][8], at least here you can test the basic functionality of your hook.
+This is an alternative to mocking the whole hook with [jest][8].
+At least here you can test the basic functionality of your hook.

 ### Create a simple mock server

 There are a lot of other ways you can fake a web server, like having an actual _fake_ GraphQL server.
-But in our case, we'll use `nock` as a dummy web server that sends back some pre-entered data:
+But in our case, we'll use `nock` as a _dummy_ web server that sends back some pre-entered data:

 ```ts
 import nock from 'nock';